tomjoht/tomjoht.github.io/_posts/2017/1/2017-01-16-madcap-central-review.md

 ---
-title: "Madcap Central -- a first look at Madcap’s new cloud-based collaboration and publishing solution"
+title: "MadCap Central -- a first look at MadCap’s new cloud-based collaboration and publishing solution"
 categories:
 - general
 keywords: MadCap central, MadCap software, MadCap flare, ccms, central hub
-summary: "Madcap Central, recently released in early January, is a new cloud-based collaboration and publishing solution for tech docs from MadCap Software.
+summary: "MadCap Central, recently released in early January, is a new cloud-based collaboration and publishing solution for tech docs from MadCap Software.
 MadCap Central allows you to configure and deploy Flare builds from a central server.
 You can also manage tasks, teams, users, and other details related to each of your projects in MadCap Central."
 bitlink: http://bit.ly/madcapcentralreview
 date: 2017-01-16 17:00:00
 ---